Juno (mythology): Juno in Martianus Capella's division of Heaven

 Martianus Capella's collocation of gods into sixteen different regions of Heaven is supposed to be based on and to reflect Etruscan religious lore, at least in part.
 It is thence comparable with the theonyms found in the sixteen cases of the outer rim of the Piacenza Liver.
 Juno is to be found in region II, along with Quirinus Mars, Lars militaris, Fons, Lymphae and the dii Novensiles.
 This position is reflected on the Piacenza Liver by the situation of Uni in case IV, owing to a threefold location of Tinia in the first three cases that determines an equivalent shift.

 An entity named Juno Hospitae Genius is to be found alone in region IX.
 Since Grotius (1599) many editors have proposed the correction of Hospitae into Sospitae.
 S. Weinstock has proposed to identify this entity with one of the spouses of Neptune, as the epithet recurs below (I 81) used in this sense.

 In region XIV is located Juno Caelestis along with Saturn.
 This deity is the Punic Astarte/Tanit, usually associated with Saturn in Africa.
 Iuno Caelestis is thence in turn assimilated to Ops and Greek Rhea.
 Uni is here the Punic goddess, in accord with the identification of Pyrgi.
 Her paredra was the Phoenician god Ba'al, interpreted as Saturn.
-Capdeville admits of being unable to explain the collocation of Juno Caelestis among the underworld gods, which looks to be determined mainly by her condition as spouse of Saturn.
+Capdeville admits to being unable to explain the collocation of Juno Caelestis among the underworld gods, which looks to be determined mainly by her condition as spouse of Saturn.

 Juno Caelestis

 Juno became the subject of major cult worship in North Africa, where she was merged with the indigenous Goddess Tanit.

-The temple of Juno Caelestis, dedicated to the City Protector Goddess Juno Caelestis, was one of the biggest building monuments of Carthage, and became a holy site for pilgrims from all Northern Africa and Spain.
+The temple of Juno Caelestis, dedicated to the City Protector Goddess Juno Caelestis, was one of the biggest building monuments of Carthage, and became a holy site for pilgrims from all of Northern Africa and Spain.
 This was one of the biggest holy sites in the Roman Empire.